pCYSl5EDgo/create-unitypackage/README.md

 ### Required Inputs

-* `package-path` - Output unitypackage path.
+* `package-path` - Output unitypackage path relative from `working-folder`.
 This should end with .unitypackage.
-* `include-files` - A file path which includes .meta files&amp;directories.
+* `include-files` - A file path which includes .meta files&amp;directories relative from `working-folder`.
 Each line of this file should ends with .meta file extension.
 Do not forget about directories.

 ### Not Required Inputs

-* `project-folder` - Unity project folder.
+* `project-folder` - Unity project folder relative from `working-folder`.
 Default Value => &quot;./&quot;
 * `working-folder` - This action changes directory at first step.
 All other input values are then read at `working-folder`.
 Default Value => &quot;./&quot;

 ### Example workflow